yangming0543/TmallDemo/README.en.md

 5. Please refer to the attached SQL file for the account name and password, or the SQL file in the SQL folder under Resources (explained below the account password on the front-end and back-end pages).
    ![输入图片说明](https://images.gitee.com/uploads/images/2020/1016/150457_5c0c7304_996301.png "屏幕截图.png")
 6. Swagger interface document address: http://localhost:8082/tmall/swagger-ui.html
-7. Druid Monitor Monitoring address：http://localhost:8082/tmall/druid/sql.html
+7. Druid Monitor Monitoring address：http://localhost:8082/tmall/druid/sql.html (Account: admin Password: 123456)

 Attention: It is normal for the order chart in the backend management interface to have no data.
 The chart displays the transaction volume for the past 7 days.